 Google Analytics or Facebook Analytics will give you information about the visitors to your website.
 They will provide breakdowns on age and gender, but they will also provide Affinity Categories as well.
 What are the Affinity Categories?

 Surveying your customers is a great way to dig deeper.
 We all received those emails from businesses.
 They usually begin with “thank you for being our customer” and have a button or rate us from one to ten that starts the survey.
-They provide great information and bit of insight into the mind of your customer.
+They provide great information and a bit of insight into the mind of your customer.

 Here are a couple of tips.
 First, don’t have more than 5 or 6 questions and make them multiple choice.
-I would also include one or two open ended questions.
-Second, be careful not to include questions that can be answered “yes” or “no”.
-For example, don’t ask, “Is there anything else you would like to share with us” rather ask, “What did you enjoy the most about working with us?”
+I would also include one or two open-ended questions.
+Second, be careful not to include questions that can be answered “yes” or “no.” For example, don’t ask, “Is there anything else you would like to share with us” rather ask, “What did you enjoy the most about working with us?”
 They can’t answer “yes” or “no” to that type of question.
-They can choose not to answer but that is another issue.
+They can choose not to answer, but that is another issue.

-We talked a bit about using current customers, let’s talk a bit about bringing in customers.
-Which leads to the next mistake.
+We talked a bit about using current customers.
+Let’s talk a bit about bringing in customers, which leads to the next mistake.

-When you talk about bringing in customers, people think search engine optimization or SEO.
+When you talk about bringing in customers, people think of search engine optimization or SEO.
 Here are a few issues with only focusing on keywords.

 SEO is a cat and mouse game.
-Google updates their algorithm and you make changes to your site.
-Google makes another update to their algorithm and you make additional changes but then Google says they want to roll back some of those changes and you realize that you are chasing your tail.
+Google updates their algorithm, and you make changes to your site.
+Google makes another update to their algorithm, and you make additional changes, but then Google says they want to roll back some of those changes, and you realize that you are chasing your tail.

-People want to rank number one however if you take a good look at the results page when you search for something like “CPA Middletown”, you get ads at the top, a map with CPAs in your area and then, way at the bottom, starts the organic results.
+People want to rank number one; however, if you take a good look at the results page when you search for something like “CPA Middletown,” you get ads at the top, a map with CPAs in your area, and then, way at the bottom, starts the organic results.
 Here’s something to keep in mind.
 More and more, Google is ranking based on search intent.

 A few things to keep in mind.
-Nearly a third of searches are over four words long and nearly 8% of all searches are in the form of a question.
+Nearly a third of searches are over four words long, and nearly 8% of all searches are in the form of a question.
 What does this mean?
 People are looking for specific information.
 What is your customer looking for?
 It goes back to customer research.

 Something to keep in mind, Millennials and the generation coming up after it, Generation Z, are putting more value in what others are saying about your company than what you are saying about your company.
 This has given rise to a whole new way of marketing called influencer marketing.

 The final mistake I want to talk about is segmenting your list.
 Do you have an email list?
-Let me ask you this, when you send out an email blast do you send it to your whole list?
+Let me ask you this when you send out an email blast do you send it to your whole list?
 By segmenting your email list, you can give you a better return on your investment.

 How do you segment your list?
 There are plenty of ways.
-I wrote an article on how segmenting your email list can lead to better returns which goes into more detail.
+I wrote an article on how segmenting your email list can lead to better returns, which goes into more detail.
 Some simple ways include customers versus non-customers, frequent purchasers, infrequent purchasers, people who bought a specific product, and the list goes on.
 The idea is that you can deliver a targeted message to them that will increase open rates and increase click-throughs.